 Anthony Willis was born in Houston, Texas.
-He graduated from Alief Taylor in 2005 and will soon complete his associate's degree.
+He graduated from Alief Taylor in 2005.
 He plans to transfer to UH to pursue a bachelor's in Math and minor in Communications.
 He also played 2 years of college basketball at Lone Star College-Tomball.
 Anthony started coaching in 2006 at the age of 20 for an AAU team called The Gym Hoopers.
-IHe spent 6yrs in AAU, two years running his own AAU organization called Unknown Ambassadors and the last two were for Alodia Sports Academy.
-This is his first year as assistant coach for LSC-Tomball.
-He fell in love with basketball at the age of 13.
+He spent six years in AAU, two years running his own AAU organization called Unknown Ambassadors, and the last two were for Alodia Sports Academy.
+Anthony fell in love with basketball at the age of 13.
 Now at the age of 26, basketball is a big part of his life.
 Growing up, he never thought he would be a basketball coach but once he started coaching, he realized that the Lord gave him a gift to help young men understand life, how to make it through this world through basketball.
 His goal as a coach is to teach young men how to be respectable and moral citizens in today’s world.
 He hopes to eventually be a varsity high school head coach or a head coach at a 2-year NCAAJC.